Back to blog

 8. Hormones — testosterone, oestradiol and thyroid

 Hormones are not just "sex hormones."
 They regulate body composition, mood, cognition, sleep, energy and recovery capacity.
-Their decline with age is not an immutable destiny: it is a treatable biomarker.
+Their decline with age does not always require treatment, but it can explain symptoms and risks when interpreted with clinical context, age, sex, sleep, body composition and medication.

 Free testosterone (men): drops 1-2% per year after age 30.
 Low levels are associated with muscle loss, increased visceral fat, fatigue, depression and higher mortality.
 Target: 12-15 ng/dL free testosterone, with total testosterone above 500 ng/dL.

 Oestradiol (women): the decline during perimenopause and menopause accelerates bone loss, increases cardiovascular risk and impairs cognitive function.
-The ELITE trial (Hodis et al., NEJM, 2016, PMID: 26927946) demonstrated that hormone therapy initiated within the first 6 years after menopause had protective effects on coronary arteries.
+The ELITE trial (Hodis et al., NEJM, 2016, PMID: 26927946) suggested slower carotid intima-media thickness progression when estradiol was started close to menopause, but it does not make hormone therapy a universal cardiovascular intervention.
+Symptoms, age, route, breast history, clot risk, uterus, migraine, family history and preferences all matter.
 At Progevita, the Women's Vital Path programme includes a complete hormonal profile and follow-up plan.

 Thyroid (TSH, T3, free T4): subclinical hypothyroidism is common and often undiagnosed.
 It causes fatigue, weight gain, constipation and brain fog.
 Optimal TSH for longevity: 1.0 – 2.5 mIU/L (not just "within range").